quic-go/docs/content/docs/quic/wasm.md

 It is currently not possible to use `wasmedge`, since it [doesn't allow](https://github.com/dispatchrun/net/issues/34) sending of UDP datagrams.

+## Limitations

+It is not possible to use convenience functions like `quic.ListenAddr` and `quic.DialAddr`, since these functions create the UDP socket using the standard library `net` package.

 ## 📝 Future Work

 * Improve WASM support: [#4524](https://github.com/quic-go/quic-go/issues/4524)